IntersectMBO/plutus/doc/docs-revamp/dev-onboarding-quick-setup.md

     , deadline    = fromJust $ posixTimeFromIso8601 time
     }
 ```

-### Section 3: Saving the compiled validator script and printing VestingDatum in JSON format

 These helper functions provide convenient ways to save the validator script to a file and print the `VestingDatum` in JSON format, which can be useful for testing and debugging purposes.